kundajelab/seqdataloader/README.md

 ## Documentation and benchmarks

-Testing, benchmarks, and documentation can be found in the `documentation` folder
+Testing, benchmarks, and documentation can be found in the `docs` folder